How to comment on the FCC’s proposal to revoke net neutrality

 For organizations and bulk submissions

-Do you work at an organization, charity, school, or something like that, and have a bunch of comments that you’ve collected?
-The FCC respectfully asks that you not submit hundreds or thousands of similar comments via the ECFS form, since it can bog things down.
+Do you work at an organization, charity, school or something like that, and have a bunch of comments that you’ve collected?
+The FCC respectfully asks that you not submit hundreds or thousands of similar comments via the ECFS form, as it can bog things down.
 Instead, you can submit them in bulk — they’ll all still count as individual messages, though!

 Go to this page and download the template CSV file — it’s basically a spreadsheet with a number of basic headings that can be parsed easily by the FCC system.
 Obviously you’ll want the Proceeding Number and Name to be correct, unlike the example one, but make sure your spreadsheet has the same headings.